oneapi-src/oneDNN/doc/programming_model/cpu_programming.md

 mapping between id and the given name.

 **Note**: These examples create logical tensors with complete shape information and use them in the partition compilation.
-Currently, the library also supports an API to infer the output shapes according to input shapes.
-We don't leverage this API here as it's planned to be deprecated in the future so the compilation can accept incomplete output shapes.
+Currently, oneDNN Graph also supports the output logical tensors with incomplete shape information (containing -1). oneDNN Graph implementation will calculate the output shapes according to given input shapes and schema of the OP.
+After compilation finished, users can query the compiled partition for the output logical tensors and get the shapes.

 Next step is to create a `Convolution` op with the above inputs and outputs.